*This post may contain affiliate links, please see my disclosure

 If your spouse is reluctant to talk about what they spend money on, let them know you would like their input in putting together the budget, and that you are NOT asking them to stop spending money right now.

-I highly recommend going through the SMART Budget mini-course to dive into the details of your spending, and then put together a budget that works!
+I highly recommend going through my tutorial on How To Start A Budget to dive into the details of your spending, and then put together a budget that works!

 Tip 2: Create A List Of GOALS And DREAMS Together